Cypherock/x1_wallet_firmware/docs/bootloader.md

 *   Validate application flash - Calculate Application flash SHA256 and compare with stored digest.
 *   If validated, Boot Count is incremented, and the jump function (to application reset handler) is called.
-*   If there is a mismatch between the two hashes, either the empty area or firmware area has been overwritten/erased.
+*   If there is a mismatch between the two hashes, the Bootloader state is changed to Misconfigured and firmware is erased.
-*   The bootloader then fills the empty code area with zeros and compares the hash again; if the comparison fails again, the Bootloader state is changed to MIS-CONFIGURED and the jump would not occur.
 *   MCU is reset